 The importance of women in chemistry - our experiences at Croda

-Even with advancements regarding gender equality, this day remains more relevant than ever with the UNESCO Institute for Statistics analyses currently stating, “less than 30% of the world’s researchers are women” (1).
+Even with advancements regarding gender equality, this day remains more relevant than ever with the UN reporting, “Women are typically given smaller research grants than their male colleagues and, while they represent 33.3% of all researchers, only 12% of members of national science academies are women” (1).
 This statistic shows although girls and women hold a place within scientific fields, we still need to utilise this day to highlight the importance of gender equality within the industry, ensuring the gender gap is addressed and transformed.
-Also, the global agreement that both science and gender equivalence are fundamental to achieving sustainable development goals by 2030, demonstrate further that under-representation of women in chemistry is detrimental, and gender equality in leadership and decision-making positions is pivotal to scientific progression (2) (3).

-To celebrate our women in chemistry, I’ve spoken with our global Personal Care team to learn about their journey into the science industry, their personal experiences and what they love about being women in science.
-We need to inspire young women and girls to become the next generation of women in chemistry and increase representation of women in science…
+To celebrate our women in chemistry, we’re highlighting some members of the global Personal Care team to learn about their journey into the science industry, their personal experiences, and what they love about being women in science.
+We need to inspire young women and girls to become the next generation of women in chemistry and increase representation of women in science.

 First, let’s meet Hannah Gorman…